Living Fossils: The 300-Million-Year Story of Kanakana

 Final Wisdom from Elders or Key Voices

-Mohi Edwin: Vision for tamariki/mokopuna connecting with their ancestral species in restored waters
+Mohi Edwin: Vision for tamariki/mokopuna connecting with their ancestral species in restored waters, and hopes for the future of Waikanae

 Local Southland elders [TBD]: Reflections on kanakana (piharau) migration stories and restoration hopes